NHL moneyline explained

 The pre-playoff favorites are Colorado Avalanche and the Florida Panthers, with defending champions Tampa Bay Lightning next in the betting.

 Henri Richard holds the honour of having the most Stanley Cups wins.
-The former Montreal Canadien player lifted the trophy 11 times during his 20 season career.
+The former Montreal Canadien player lifted the trophy 11 times during his 20 year career.
 His first NHL win came in 1956, with his last in 1973.
-The centre has since, who passed away in 2020, is known as one of the greatest players to ever skate.
+He passed away in 2020 but is still known as one of the greatest players to ever skate.
 There are no current players close to his record.
-Seven active players own three Stanley Cup Rings, which represents the most that any of today’s players hold.
+Seven active players have won the Stanley Cup three times which is the largest number of Stanley Cup titles that any current player has won.

 We've covered all bases with our Stanley Cup coverage this year.
 If you think you're ready to take the advice of our expert hockey handicapper, you can check out our free Stanley Cup picks.